 The Preston Company, c.
 1960.
 Courtesy Champlain College

-Church Street’s two middle blocks (between College & Cherry) were officially closed to traffic on July 7, 1980.
-The Church Street Marketplace, which opened on September 15, 1981, has been described as the "gem in the crown" of the Queen City of Burlington.
+The two blocks between the College Street and Cherry Street intersections were permanently closed to traffic on July 7, 1980.
+The Church Street Marketplace officially opened as we know it today on September 15, 1981, and has since been described as the "gem in the crown" of the Queen City of Burlington.

-In 1994, the Church Street’s top block (between Cherry and Pearl Streets) was closed to vehicular traffic and resurfaced with brick.
-In 2005, City Hall Block (between Main and College) was the final block to be closed to vehicles and resurfaced with brick.
+In 1994, the Marketplace's top block (between the Cherry Street and Pearl Street intersections) was closed to vehicular traffic and resurfaced with brick.
+In 2005, City Hall Block (between the Main Street and College Street intersections) was the final block to be closed to vehicles and resurfaced with brick.

 The Church Street Marketplace is listed on the National Register of Historic Places, and has been designated as one of America’s Great Public Spaces by the American Planning Association.